Frequently Asked questions

 What is covered by insurance?

-Overarching travel and medical insurance cover is provided by the Program through Fullerton Health Corporate Services.
+Overarching travel and medical insurance cover is provided by the Program through Corporate Services Network.

 The Program provides expatriate emergency medical assistance through International SOS during your assignment.
 This gives coverage in the event of injury, illness, disability and death.
 Cover commences from the time you depart for your assignment until the end of your assignment and includes approved travel during your assignment.
 Please refer to the Volunteer Guidebook for more information.